Fennel Seeds During Pregnancy: Uses And Possible Side Effects

 Image: Shutterstock

 Fennel seeds are slightly sweet and have a great aroma.
-You can use this traditional medicine in your diet as as:
+You can use this traditional medicine in your diet as:

 • Flavoring agents for cooking